top of page

 Kindly click the button below to read our publication

-1) Documentation of parasitic hymenopterans associated with rice ecosystems of India
+1. Documenting parasitic hymenopterans associated with rice ecosystems in India.

-2) Measuring the diversity of collected parasitoids through diversity indices
+2. Measuring the diversity of collected parasitoids using diversity indices.

 Mymar Sp.